Latent Shapes

 SDFDecoder and the LatentShapes.

-The SDFDecoder follows the architecture used in DeepSDF, where the initial input data is skip-connected to the input of each block.
+The SDFDecoder follows the architecture used in DeepSDF, where the initial input data is skip-connected to each block input.

-A number of blocks, and a number of layers of a block can be adjusted in config.py.
+The number of blocks and the number of layers in each block can be adjusted in config.py.

 In the forward pass, it returns the embeddings corresponding to the given classes.